 Kirstie McCulloch has been engaged as Programme Manager.
 Kirstie brings a wealth of experience in career development and education programme construction.

-The Programme Board is now appointing a Reference Group, which will advise and guide the programme in the coming months.
+The Programme Board has appointed a Reference Group, which will advise and guide the programme in the coming months.

 Four work packages are planned, reflecting different constituencies in the dental team, for which we are now appointing Chairs: